Chapter 3 - Filing Instructions

 If the application is filed without meeting these requirements, USCIS rejects and returns the application.
 The application is not considered properly filed until it has been given a receipt date (stamped to show the actual date of receipt) by the proper location with jurisdiction over the application, including a USCIS Lockbox.
 Applications that are rejected and returned to the applicant do not retain a filing date.

 The filing location for an adjustment application is based on the filing category of the applicant.
-An applicant must verify the filing location by accessing current instructions on the USCIS public website prior to filing.
-USCIS may relocate an application filed at the wrong location in its discretion or reject the application for improper filing.
+An applicant must verify the filing location by accessing current instructions on USCIS.gov prior to filing.
+USCIS may relocate an application filed at the wrong location at its discretion or reject the application for improper filing.

 An adjustment of status applicant must submit the proper fees for both the application and collection of biometrics as specified in the form instructions, unless a fee waiver has been granted.
 Biometrics fees are not required for applicants under 14 years of age or 79 years of age or older at time of filing.
 If an applicant turns 14 after the adjustment application is submitted but prior to final adjudication, USCIS notifies the applicant of the requirement to submit the biometric fee.